arobirosa/computer-repair-ai-assistant-prolog/README.md

 * The [graphical debugger](https://www.swi-prolog.org/pldoc/man?section=start-guitracer) is useful and pretty easy to use, once you have set the breakpoints

 ## Negative points
+* **The expert in the field must be assisted by a programmer to enter new knowledge into the system**.
+It is difficult for a domain expert to add new diagnoses on his/her own.** On db/symptomsAndIssues.sqlite you will find a database with new repair issues and symptoms.
+Using a programme like [DB Browser for SQLite](https://sqlitebrowser.org/) for adding new knowledge is slow and error-prone, the same as writing Prolog code directly.
+I was hoping to find an easy way to add knowledge and this would have been an advantage of expert systems which don't use statistical methods
 * How the prolog engine works is difficult to understand.
 Small changes like using single quotes for strings will create atoms which behave different from string and the following code will never be true:

 ~~~